-The NSW Government encourages councils and developers to work with the community to realise the best possible VPA outcomes including:
+The NSW Government encourages planning authorities and developers to work with the community to realise the best possible VPA outcomes including:

-- a fair, reasonable and transparent VPA negotiation process; and
+a fair, reasonable and transparent VPA negotiation process

 - identifying appropriate infrastructure through an assessment of local community needs.